WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

       x = i
       x2 = x*x
       if (x2 < 100) &
-         print *, 'X=', I, ' X^2 wil have less than 3 digits'
+         print *, 'X=', I, ' X^2 will have less than 3 digits
    end do

 end program
 ~~~
 {: .language-fortran}

-This code uses indentations, and has an ``end do`` that is clearer for the user when the loops grows or became nested.
+This code uses indentations and has an ``end do`` that is clearer for the user when the loops grow or became nested.
 We will discuss the ``implicit`` down below

 ## Variable Attributes

 Fortran 95 introduce variable attributes and they were extended in Fortran 2003 and 2008.
 The most common attributes are
 ``parameter``, ``dimension``, ``allocatable``, ``intent``, ``pointer``, ``target``, ``optional``, ``private``, ``public``, ``value`` and ``bind``

-From those we will demonstrate the first 3.
+From those, we will demonstrate the first 3.
-``parameter`` is important for declaring constants that otherwise will require going beyond the language and use the preprocessor.
+``parameter`` is important for declaring constants that otherwise will require going beyond the language and using the preprocessor.
-``dimension`` is use to define the length of arrays or the dimension using colon and commas to declare it.
+``dimension``is used to define the length of arrays or the dimension using colons and commas to declare it.
-``allocatable`` is used for dynamic allocation of arrays an important feature introduced in Fortran 90 and expanded in Fortran 95 and beyond.
+``allocatable`` is used for the dynamic allocation of arrays an important feature introduced in Fortran 90 and expanded in Fortran 95 and beyond.
 This is an example using these 3 attributes that should be frequently used (``example_04.f90``).

 ~~~